-Let´s assume you found an process called application.py
+Let’s assume you found a process called application.py in the process list:

 root@testbed:~# pargs -e 3865